Your Silver Lake Dentist Everett WA

 The extent to which Invisalign works for you may also be determined by the complexity of your orthodontic issues.
 If you have more complicated spacing or biting issues, this treatment may take longer to take effect.
 For further information, please see our website.

 If you require professional gum disease treatment, dental implants, or any other dental needs, please visit us at Cooley Smiles.
-You can make an appointment by calling (425) 249-3509.
+We can help you make an appointment by calling (425) 249-3509.